orgforge-ai/agentctl/docs/DESIGN.md

 - `agents/`
 - `skills/` (empty, for skillshare to read from)

-With `--from claude`, imports existing agent definitions from `.claude/agents/` into `.agentctl/agents/`.
+With `--from <harness>`, imports existing agent definitions from the harness's native agents directory into `.agentctl/agents/`.

 With `--with-skillshare`, also installs skillshare (if needed) and creates `.skillshare/config.yaml` pointing at `.agentctl/skills/`.
 See [SKILLSHARE.md](./SKILLSHARE.md).

 ### `sync`

 Generates harness-native artifacts from canonical config.
 Reports unmanaged agents and unmanaged skills.

+Flags:

+- `--dry-run` — preview changes without writing
+- `--force` — overwrite conflicting unmanaged agents

 ### `run`